CDCgov/tick_surveillance/README.md

 To run this pipeline, see [pipeline instructions](Pipeline_instructions.md)

-This pipeline was developed by Mark Stenglein from Colorado State University in collaboration with Lynn Osikowicz, Sarah Maes, Andrias Hojgaard, and Becky Eisen from the CDC's Division of Vector-Borne Disease.
+This pipeline was developed by Mark Stenglein from Colorado State University in collaboration with Lynn Osikowicz, Sarah Maes, Andrias Hojgaard, and Becky Eisen from the CDC's Division of Vector-Borne Diseases.

 ## Public Domain Standard Notice